12 Best Roof Shingle Colors for 2026 (Most Popular Picks)

 Owens Corning’s Cool Roof shingles, like Sierra Gray, reduce heat transfer but cost 10–15% more.

-Lighter shingles can save up to 5% annually on cooling costs in warm states but are less impactful in cooler regions like Illinois.
+Lighter shingles can save up to 5% annually on cooling costs in warm states, but are less impactful in cooler regions like Illinois.

 Chicago, Illinois’s most popular metal roof colors are gray, black, and bronze.